Items in category how to

 How to

-Related articles: Building a site on Drupal using MVC and Extending MVC on Drupal Working with Drupal for half of year and constantly tuning it for better maintainability, code consistency I came to the idea – Drupal is going to be a toy, a pretty popular but only toy, unless they decide to rewrite everything from the scratch.
+Working with Drupal for half of year and constantly tuning it for better maintainability, code consistency I came to the idea – Drupal is going to be a toy, a pretty popular but only toy, unless they decide to rewrite everything from the scratch.
 Studying Drupal 7 I find the CMS wasn’t really refactored.
 They dramatically improved administrator panel, included CCK/ImageCache into the core, added file handlers and Unit-test framework.
+However it’s still a mess of coding styles and approaches.
+You can enter any module folder and you’ll find bunch files with no concern separation.
+View components, business logic, helpers, domain entities – all can be met in the same file.
+I understand that laying strict requirements on modules would affect the army of contributors.
+But anyway with Drupal 7 all the modules must be rewritten.
+Maybe the committee just can’t agree on a structuring strategy.
+As for me, it must be like that.

 How to